Zachswan1/WikipediaSCOTUS/README.md

 A Python-based data collection tool for building a **Wikipedia-based salience measure** for U.S. Supreme Court cases.

-This project automatically:
+This project:

-- Finds **all Wikipedia articles** that use SCOTUS-related infobox templates
+- Identifies **all Wikipedia articles** containing SCOTUS-related infobox templates
 - Extracts each page’s **U.S. Reports citation** (if present)
 - Extracts each page’s **docket number**
 - Downloads **monthly pageview metrics** (July 2015–present)
-- Produces a unified dataset:
+- Produces a unified dataset of Wikipedia-based salience values
-  **wiki_infobox_cases.csv**

-This enables a transparent, replicable measure of public attention toward Supreme Court cases using Wikipedia traffic patterns.
+- Integrates this dataset with **Supreme Court Database (SCDB)** case information

 ---